CloudVE/cloudbridge/docs/getting_started.rst

 --------------------------
 To access the instance, let's assign a public IP address to the instance.
 For this step, we'll first need to allocate a floating IP address for our account and then associate it with the instance.
+Note that floating IPs are associated with an Internet Gateway so we allocate the IP under the gateway we dealt with earlier.

 .. code-block:: python

-    fip = provider.networking.floating_ips.create()
+    fip = gateway.floating_ips.create()
     inst.add_floating_ip(fip)
     inst.refresh()
     inst.public_ips